Submitting manuscripts and illustrations ▼

-Copyediting will probably take place on a Macintosh using Microsoft Word.
+Copyediting will probably take place on a Macintosh using software compatible with Microsoft Word.
 Consult SEAS for current acceptable or compatible formats and whether chapters should be submitted as individual files.

-Illustrations submitted as digital files are acceptable only in standard native graphic formats, such as TIFF, EPS, Adobe Photoshop, or Adobe Illustrator (see above).
+Illustrations submitted as digital files are acceptable only in standard native graphic formats, such as TIFF or EPS.
+In some cases applications files, such those saved by Affinity Photo, Affinity Designer, Adobe Photoshop, or Adobe Illustrator (see above) may be acceptable.
 Vector files are preferred for graphics other than photographs.
-A PDF is equivalent to a print copy and is not a substitute for native a image file.
-Raster files must be high resolution.
+A PDF is equivalent to a print copy and is not a substitute for a native image file.
+Raster files must be of sufficient pixel dimensions.
 (See above for specifics).

 Data for tables will be typeset by the typographer.
-Graphs may require regeneration if quality is not acceptable.
+Graphs may require regeneration or simply drawn anew if quality is not acceptable for the intended output.
 Please submit table and, if requested, graph data as digital files using a standard spreadsheet, text editor, or word-processing application.
 When in doubt about compatibility, it is usually safe to save data as a tab-delimited or comma-delimited text file.

 - Use a unicode font for all text.
 (See “Fonts” in earlier sections of this guide.)